lyrebird-voice-changer/lyrebird/README.md

 - Manual pitch scale for finer adjustment
 - Creates its own temporary virtual input device
 - A clean and easy to use GUI

+# Limitations

+- Lyrebird requires PulseAudio instead of PipeWire, many modern repos like Ubuntu ship with PipeWire by default, this may mean that Lyrebird may be incompatible with your repo.
+Try running `pactl` in your terminal, if the command isn't found, then you're not using PulseAudio.
+- The voice changer operates with a few seconds of delay.

 # Install